Crozzers/screen_brightness_control/README.md

 * `method` - the OS specific method to use.
 On Windows this can be `'wmi'` or `'vcp'` and on Linux this can be `'light'`, `'xrandr'`, `'ddcutil'` or `'xbacklight'`
 * `force` (Linux only) - if set to `False` then the brightness is never set to less than 1 because on Linux this often turns the screen off.
 If set to `True` then it will bypass this check
 * `verbose_error` - a boolean value to control how much detail any error messages should contain
 * `no_return` - boolean value, whether this function should return `None` or not.
-By default, the return value is what the brightness was set to.
+By default, the return value is the new brightness value but this behaviour is deprecated.
+In the future this function will return `None` by default.

 **Usage:**
 ```python